 If the claim that caused the overpayment has ended and HMRC cannot collect the money back from your ongoing payments of tax credits and they will try and recover the debt directly from you.

 If you want to make repayments over a longer period, HMRC should agree to this if the payments seem reasonable without requiring detailed income and expenditure information although they may want to confirm your income/expenditure.
 Arrangements that will take longer than ten years will require completion of a full income and expenditure form.

 Some people will be paying back two overpayments, one via ongoing recovery and another via direct recovery.
 This often happens where there is an overpayment on an old claim, and a new overpayment on a current claim.
 HMRC have a policy which means that they should suspend any direct recovery action until the ongoing recovery ends.

 If this applies, you should ask Debt Management to suspend the direct recovery action.

-You can make payments to repay the overpayment by several different methods including direct debit, on-line banking, at your bank, building society or post office or by post, all of which are set-out on the GOV.UK website.
+You can make payments to repay the overpayment by several different methods including direct debit, online banking, at your bank, building society or post office or by post, all of which are set-out on GOV.UK.
 If you send a cheque by post, HMRC have confirmed that they do not issue acknowledgements or receipts so you should check your bank statement to see that the payment has been processed.